-- 5.B.1 For Emission Point AA-001, Facility-wide Surface Coating Operations, the permittee shall determine and maintain sufficient records to document the following for each coating, adhesive, solvent or other VOC-containing material used: - (a) Identification and total quantity in gallons (gal) or pounds (lb) of each coating, adhesive, solvent, or other VOC-containing material used on a monthly basis. - (b) The VOC content of each coating, adhesive, solvent or other VOC-containing material used.
+- 5.B.3 For Emission Point AA-001 (Facility-Wide Surface Coating Operations), the permittee shall determine and maintain sufficient records to document the following for each coating, adhesive, solvent or other VOC-containing material used: - (a) Identification and total quantity in gallons (gal.) or pounds (lb.) of each coating, adhesive, solvent, or other VOC-containing material used on a monthly basis. - (b) The VOC content of each coating, adhesive, solvent or other VOC-containing material used.
 A description of the method used to determine the VOC content shall accompany this data.
-When determining VOC content, the permittee may utilize data supplied by the manufacturer, or analysis of VOC content by EPA Test Method 24, 40 CFR 60, Appendix A. - (c) The density (lb/gal), unless material usages are measured in lb. - (d) The total VOC emissions from the use of VOC-containing materials calculated for each month and for each 12-month rolling period.
+When determining VOC content, the permittee may utilize

+- data supplied by the manufacturer, or analysis of VOC content by EPA Test Method 24, 40 CFR 60, Appendix A. - (c) The density (in pounds per gallon) unless material usages are measured in pounds. - (d) The total VOC emissions from the use of VOC-containing materials calculated for each month and for each 12-month rolling period.

-5.B.2 For Emission Point AA-001a, the permittee shall include all coatings (as defined in 40 63.3981), thinners and/or other additives, and cleaning materials used in the affected source when determining whether the organic HAP emission rate is equal to or less than the applicable emission limit in Condition 3.B.3.
-To make this determination, the permittee shall use at least one of the compliance options listed in Condition 5.B.2(a) or (b).
+5.B.4 For Emission Point AA-001a, the permittee shall include all "coatings" (as defined in 40 63.3981), thinners and/or other additives, and cleaning materials used in the affected source when determining whether the organic HAP emission rate is equal to or less than the applicable emission limit in Condition 3.B.3.
+To make this determination, the permittee shall use at least one of the compliance options listed in Condition 5.B.4(a) or (b).

 The permittee may apply any of the compliance options to an individual coating operation, or to multiple coating operations as a group, or to the entire affected source.
 The permittee may use different compliance options for different coating operations, or at different times on the same coating operation.
-The permittee may employ different compliance options when different parts.
+The permittee may employ different compliance options when different coatings are applied to the same part, or when the same coating is applied to different parts.

 However, the permittee may not use different compliance options at the same time on the same coating operation.
-If the permittee switches between compliance options for any coating operation or group of coating operations, the permittee shall document this switch as required by Condition 5.B.3(c), and the permittee shall report it in the next semiannual compliance report required in Condition 5.C.2.
+If the permittee switches between compliance options for any coating operation or group of coating operations, the permittee shall document this switch as required by Condition 5.B.5(c), and the permittee shall report it in the next semi-annual compliance report required in Condition 5.C.3.
 The permittee shall utilize either of the following options to demonstrate compliance with the emission limitation of Condition 3.B.3:

 - (a) Compliant material option.
 Demonstrate that the organic HAP content of each coating used in the coating operation(s) is less than or equal to the emission limit in Condition 3.B.3, and that each thinner and/or other additive, and cleaning material used contains no organic HAP.
-The permittee shall meet all the requirements of Condition 5.B.5 to demonstrate compliance with the applicable emission limit using this option. - (b) Emission rate without add-on controls option.
+The permittee shall meet all the requirements of Condition 5.B.7 to demonstrate compliance with the applicable emission limit using this option. - (b) Emission rate without add-on controls option.
 Demonstrate that, based on the coatings, thinners and/or other additives, and cleaning materials used in the coating operation(s), the organic HAP emission rate for the coating operation(s) is less than or equal to the applicable emission limit in Condition 3.B.3, calculated as a rolling 12-month emission rate and determined on a monthly basis.
-The permittee shall meet all the requirements of Condition 5.B.5 to demonstrate compliance with the emission limit using this option.
+The permittee shall meet all the requirements of Condition 5.B.7 to demonstrate compliance with the emission limit using this option.

-(Ref.: 40 CFR 63.3891(a) and (b), Subpart MMMM)
+(Ref.: 40 CFR 63.3891(a) and (b); Subpart MMMM)